 What is the Green Homes Grant Scheme?

-The Green Homes Grant Scheme is a scheme developed by the UK Government in March 2020 and will run for a total of six months, from September 2020 to March 2021.
+The Green Homes Grant Scheme is a scheme developed by the UK Government in March 2020 and will run from September 2020 until the end of March 2022.

 The main goal of the scheme is to provide homeowners and landlords the opportunity to improve the energy efficiency of their homes and properties through the use of energy saving features such as insulation.